angeli-13/angeli-13.github.io/_news/announcement_1.md

 related_posts: false
 ---

-Accepted into the MIT MEng program!
+Accepted into the <a href="https://oge.mit.edu/gpp/advanced-degrees/masters-degree/master-of-engineering/">MIT MEng</a> program!